Academic Curriculum

 Our dynamic curriculum is constantly evolving to meet the unique needs and interests of every child.
 It blends the teaching of core content with activities that enhance pupil’s social, emotional, and physical development.
 The curriculum prioritises opportunities for pupils to develop life skills, critical thinking skills, and opportunities to become fluent in technology, media, and the creative arts.
 Simplified neuroscientific concepts and metacognitive strategies feature in the curriculum to develop self-aware learners who have agency over their education.
 These skills ensure pupils develop into remarkable individuals who are well-prepared for their next step into Senior School and is already building the foundations for life beyond Berkhamsted.

-At Berkhamsted Prep, we educate with lifelong learning in mind.
-Our learning-powered approach to education encourages pupils to cultivate self-reflective learning habits and skills that help them understand how they learn and what they can do to improve.
+At Berkhamsted Prep, we aim to encourage children to be open to learning new things so that they embrace new experiences and opportunities with an understanding that lifelong learning is key to self-improvement, and enjoyable!
+Our metacognitive approach to education encourages our children to cultivate self-reflective learning habits and skills that help them understand how they learn and what they can do to develop further and improve.

 By handing our children the reigns to their learning at these early stages of their education so they have their own agency and can use their own voice, they become intrinsically motivated to work, learn, and adapt, wherever the future takes them.

-Our care for our students remains long after they have left the School – we want their time with us to set them up for a successful and happy future life.
+Our care for our pupils remains long after they have left the School – we want their time with us to set them up for a successful and happy future life.

-Our learning-powered approach has a positive impact on a daily basis.
-For example, our pupils:
+Our metacognitive approach has a positive impact on a daily basis as we seek to instil higher-order thinking and reflection.
+For example, our children are learning to:

-• Know how to listen actively and respond with compassion
+- Listen actively and respond respectfully with compassion and empathy

-Our pupils are the best examples of the tangible benefits of a learning-powered approach – if you would like to find out more, have a chat with them about it on your visit.
+Our pupils are the best examples of the tangible benefits of a metacognitive approach – if you would like to find out more, have a chat with them about it on your visit.

 Estimates now suggest that two-thirds of current school pupils will end up working in roles that don’t yet exist.
 Teenagers today are expected to have had between 10-15 different jobs by the time they are 40.